bjornarprytz/bjornarprytz.github.io/trails/plapp.md

 - Tests for the ViewModels
   - Prerequisites: Figure out the business logic
+- Test infrastructure
+  - Navigation
+  - ViewFactory

 - Use `GetRequiredService` instead of `GetService` on the `ServiceProvider`

 - Refactor [Config](https://andrewlock.net/how-to-use-the-ioptions-pattern-for-configuration-in-asp-net-core-rc2/)
+  - Add whole Connection String to config (not just the filename)

 ### Bugs